SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 When you provide too long name message "Name too long: Success" shows up.
 Why success?
 Variable errno is not set in case of errors in our code, ERR is coded to work on errno value, it is meant for system and library functions.

-If you provide two or more words as the input eg. "Anna Maria" the program will use only the first word, that is due to scanf formating, you requested one word (%s) only.
+If you provide two or more words as the input e.g. "Anna Maria" the program will use only the first word, that is due to scanf formatting, you requested one word (%s) only.

 The program is not displaying any prompt at the beginning it expects the input right on.
 This is the UNIX like attitude to the user interface it is best suited for the scripts or batch processing (see next task).
 On the other end of the